manuelhenke/henkebyte/content/about-me.md

   <div class="row justify-content-center">
     <div class="col-12 col-sm-8 col-md-9">
       <p class="lead">
         Hello everyone!
 I am Manuel Henke, 27 years old and from the heart of Berlin, Germany.
-Currently, I'm working as a researcher at the Technical University of Berlin.
-On a personal level, I'm just starting to get involved with open source development and have already started some small projects that are presented on this website.
+I am a full-stack developer with expertise in AWS, application architecture design, DevOps and team management.
+Specialized in building web applications with React and Node.js that are written in TypeScript and deployed to Docker or Kubernetes environments using CI/CD pipelines.
       </p>
     </div>
     <div class="col-8 col-sm-4 col-md-3">